Bama2262/Weather-App/README.md

 # Weather-App
-This is a simple project to create a weather app with the Python programming language. with the help of "Bro Code" this project can be completed well.
+This project is a GUI based WeatherApp using PyQt5 in Python.
+This application allows users to get weather information based on the city name entered.